Harrisburg–York–Lebanon combined statistical area

-The Harrisburg–York–Lebanon, PA Combined Statistical Area (CSA) is a region assigned by the U.S. Office of Management Budget that includes six cities in the Harrisburg and York areas along with several Metropolitan statistical areas of Pennsylvania that combine to form a Combined statistical area.
-As of the 2010 United States census, the CSA had a population total of 2,219,422, and ranked the third most populous CSA in Pennsylvania and 43rd most populous in the nation.
+The Harrisburg–York–Lebanon, PA combined statistical area (CSA) is a region assigned by the U.S. Office of Management and Budget that includes six cities in the Harrisburg and York areas along with several metropolitan statistical areas of Pennsylvania that combine to form a combined statistical area.
+As of the 2010 United States census, the CSA had a population total of 1,219,422, and ranked the third most populous CSA in Pennsylvania and 43rd most populous in the nation.